-This model considers that the gas is in a stable state of mixing with steam in the gas zone, and the attention of the model is the mass transfer in the oil zone.
+This model considers that the gas is in a stable state mixing with steam in the gas zone, thus the attention of the model is the mass transfer in the oil zone.
 Hydrocarbon gas, together with hot steam, can greatly change the viscosity of crude oil, and thereby improve the mobility of underground crude oil.

 The initial condition for gas diffusion is expressed as